laher/doke/README.md

 This can be useful for synching up environments across a project team.

-Note: if you don't already use `make`, there's probably better options out there for you.
-Note that doke does nothing to isolate individual containers for different build steps (I'd need to write a Makefile parser for that) - try `docker-compose`, `docker`, or something like that.
+_Note: if you don't already use `make`, there's probably better options out there for you.
+Note that doke does nothing to isolate individual containers for different build steps (for this I'd need to really replace make in your container) - try `docker-compose`, `drone`, or something like that._

 ## How?